Welcome to Danish Museum of Science & Technology

 From the first childlike fascination with technology and machines, through the contemporary critical view of technology and everyday life, to the nerdy insight into mechanics and function.
-The collection is the focal point of the stories from the first technical inventions to the notion of what may await in the future.
+At the museum you can explore a breathtaking collection and unique narratives, from the first technical inventions to the notion of what may await in the future.

-The museum is more than 100 years old and despite some of museums objects are even older, the stories continue to develop and marvel.
-From computers that fill half a house to the small smart phone in your pocket, there soon will be laughable slow.
+The museum is more than 100 years old and despite some of the museum's objects are even older, the stories continue to develop and marvel.
+From computers that fill half a house to the small smart phone in your pocket that soon will be laughable slow.
 The world of technology is in constant motion and at the Danish Museum of Science & Technology you can come along on the tour.

 Address and contact